11 Tips on How to Negotiate Salary Over the Phone and Email in 2023

 1. Prepare Yourself

-Prepare what you intend to say about why you deserve a raise (i.e. exceeding expectations, completing tasks, growing profits).
+Prepare what you intend to say about why you deserve a raise (i.e., exceeding expectations, completing tasks, growing profits).

 Be specific and bring evidence if possible.
 The person in charge of the decision may not realize you increase profits by 17% in the last quarter, but you can have the records to prove it.
+Preparation will help build confidence for what might be a tough conversation.

 2. Research The Market